Azhovan/SMS1000/Readme.md

 ```

-3.finally, add credential to your `.env` file
+3.Add credential to your `.env` file

 ```text
 SMS1000_USER=